samtron1412/docs/sci/math/math-term.md

 - For example, a variable over a non-empty range of the real numbers is continuous.

+# Cumulative Distribution Function

+- In probability and statistics, the cumulative distribution function (CDF) of a real-valued random variable X, or just distribution function of X, evaluated at x, is the probability that X will take a value less than or equal to x.
+- In the case of a continuous distribution, it gives the area under the probability density function from minus infinity to x.

 # Derivative

 - Rates of change